ScarfaceSeqCARForAgriCultLandusE/.github/Data/README.md

 ## 📁 Repository Structure

 - `Animals/`: Contains animal population and breeding data at the municipal level.
-- `AnimalsBreedingFactoriesData/`: Contains additional data and documentation about livestock farming and breeding facilities.
+- `CORINE Land Cover 2018/`: Contains additional data and documentation about livestock farming and breeding facilities.
-- `Counts/`: Aggregated counts of animals by category or location.
+- `EEA/`: Aggregated counts of animals by category or location.
 - `ElevationData/`: Includes elevation models and altitude-related data.
-- `MorfometricData/`: Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT.
+- `European Drought Observatory/`: Contains morphometric indicators (e.g., slope, roughness) and geographic information from ISTAT.
-- `FolderReorganized/`: Restructured contents from earlier folder arrangements.
+- `LUCAS/`: Restructured contents from earlier folder arrangements.
-- `AltitudePng.png`: Visual representation of altitude data.
+- `MorfometricData`: Visual representation of altitude data.
-- `Altitude_com.xlsx`: Spreadsheet with altitude values by municipality.
+- `Socio-Economic-Indicators`: Spreadsheet with altitude values by municipality.
-- `MorfometricData_com_2022.xlsx`: Morphometric indices by municipality for 2022.
-- `MorfometricDataView.qmd`: Quarto document for viewing or analyzing morphometric data.

-## 📌 Project Overview

-This repository gathers and harmonizes data related to:

-- Livestock farming intensity and distribution.
-- Terrain morphology and elevation.
-- Land cover and land use.
-- Agricultural practices relevant to carbon sequestration.

-The primary objective is to construct a spatial and temporal database to support the identification of areas in the Po Valley with either critical environmental issues or strong agricultural performance.

 ## 🔗 Data Sources